Sickle Cell Anemia

 What can trigger sickle cell crisis?

-Sickle cell crises occur when the abnormal, sickle-shaped red blood cells clump together and block blood flow in small blood vessels.
+Sickle cell crisis occurs when the abnormal, sickle-shaped red blood cells clump together and block blood flow in small blood vessels.
 This blockage can cause pain, tissue damage, and a variety of complications.
 Several factors can trigger a sickle cell crisis, although the exact cause may not be identifiable in every instance.
 Here are some of the most common triggers:

 • Triggers can vary from person to person.
 Some people might have specific triggers they can identify, while others may experience crises without an obvious cause.